sarahYasin/spotTheHelmet/README.md

 ## Project Setup
-1-open terminal in image analysis and run python imageAnalysis.py 2-open terminal in backend and run node server.js 3-open terminal in fromtend and run npm start
+1- open terminal in image analysis and run python imageAnalysis.py 2- open terminal in backend and run node server.js
+3- open terminal in fromtend and run npm start

 or